Can you decipher a dog tail message?

 - A tail held rigidly and straight out says the dog is nervous or uncertain.
 Puppies often do this when they investigate something new.
 For example, a newly introduced robot vacuum like the Roomba pet vacuum can make your puppy feel this way.

 - A tail positioned low and slowly wagging tail usually means the dog is unsure or worried.
 You know the look.
-It’s the one you get when you come home and discover some kind of “accident.”
+It’s the one you get when you come home and discover some “accident.”

 - A tail held horizontally — upright to rigid — means your dog feels threatened or challenged.